mcp-rune 0.107.0

 Column Resolution Order

-applyColumnSelection() (lib/mcp/apps/list-schema.js) resolves columns in this order:
+applyColumnSelection() (src/mcp/apps/lib/list-schema.ts) resolves columns in this order:

 1. Explicit columns — LLM passes columns: ['title', 'status'] → show only those